-When someone is given medical power of attorney (MPA), the individual appointed can make medical decisions on behalf of the person who granted that right.
-The designation is usually made during estate planning when many people think about what the future might hold.
-Medical powers of attorney in Canada can make decisions about such things as a person's health care, living situation, hygiene, nutrition, clothing and overall safety.
+When someone is given a "medical" powner of attorney (Powner of Attorney for Personal Care), the individual appointed as the attorney can make medical decisions on behalf of the person who granted that authority.
+The attorney for personal care can make decisions about such matters as the person's health care, living situation, hygiene, nutrition, clothing and safety.

 Almost everyone uses a computer these days.
 Most residents in Canada have a presence on social media sites such as Facebook, Twitter and Instagram.
 But what happens to those accounts when the person to whom they belong dies?
 That question can actually be answered ahead of time by everyone who takes the time to do some estate planning.

 Even when someone dies, his or her debts must be paid.
 Those payments come from the person's estate.
 It's only after those debts have been taken care of and other expenses like funeral costs, taxes, legal fees and probate fees, if any, have been met that beneficiaries receive what they have been bequeathed.
-There are some prudent ways individuals can minimize those payments when estate planning in Canada.
+There are some prudent steps individuals can use to minimize those payments when estate planning.

 In the film Gone With the Wind, Scarlett O'Hara realizes there is nothing more valuable than the land which is owned by her family.
 Many people in the throes of estate planning in Canada should take into consideration that property may be one of the assets their heirs would most like to have.
 Sometimes that can cause problems, considering the family farmhouse usually can't be split in half.